Teenager's debut novel now Netflix film

 It was published on the Wattpad reading and writing community before Ms Reekles, now 22, landed a major publishing deal.

-The film adaption is available on Netflix from Friday and Ms Reekles said she was "on cloud nine".
+The film adaptation is available on Netflix from Friday and Ms Reekles said she was "on cloud nine".

 Like the book, the film is set in America and tells the story of teenager Elle Evans, 16.